-The gravel trails around Crown Hill Park had lots of little bugs and gnats on it.
+One of the time we rode this, the gravel trails around Crown Hill Park had lots of little bugs and gnats on it.
 Luckily, we had buffs around our neck that we could quickly pull up over our nose and mouth, but otherwise we would have gotten a little extra “protein” in that section of the ride.

 Do this ride if you are looking for something close to Denver and Golden and want to play on mostly non-technical, flat and fast gravel trails.
 You’ll get lovely views of North Table Mountain, Blunn Reservoir and Tucker Lake.

 We started this ride from REI's Denver Flagship store.
 There is public parking at Fishback Park which is located on nearby Water Street.

 There are plenty of public bathrooms/port-a-potties to be found along the route- near Fishback Park and Crown Hill Park, as well as at the the places we've recommended to stop for food or beverages.

 This ride is not remote, so there are gas stations and convenience stores along the route.
 Nevertheless, we still recommend taking adequate water and snacks with you.

 We imagine the Fairmont Canal Trail sometimes gets busy with runners and dog walkers, but we have been on it many times now (on weekends and weekdays), and it has always been very quiet and has low traffic.

 New Terrain Brewing is right off the trails at approximately mile 15.8 on the way out and 28 on the way back… A Quote on their website is: “Alive is the pursuit of adventures unknown & territories unseen… The unbound journey exists or those who wander.”
 Sounds like our kind of people!!!
 They have a huge amount of outdoor seating so you can keep your bike with you while you enjoy a beverage!